Our Future in Focus Strategic Plan

 Celebrating Our Future in Focus

 MHS usually starts school with a vibrant Opening of School Assembly.
 This all-school gathering reveals the year’s theme.
-Although COVID-19 has shifted how we are celebrating, our excitement is just as high.
-This year’s theme is special because it is tied to our new strategic plan.
+Although COVID-19 shifted how we celebrated in 2020, excitement was just as high.
+The 2020-21 theme was special because of its tie to the MHS strategic plan, also launched in 2020.See How We Celebrated

 Modeling Character and Well-Being